mayurrrrr/Decrytogen/README.md

 If you encounter any issues:
 1. Check that all dependencies are installed correctly
-2. Verify the model file exists and is not corrupted
+2. Verify the model file exists at `model/best_logistic_regression_model.joblib` and is not corrupted
 3. Check the terminal output for error messages

 ## 📝 License